 - Carageenan

-Often you will see more than one stabilizer on the label.
-These can show synergistic effect making the combination more effective than each individually.
+Often, you will see more than one stabiliser on the label.
+These can show a synergistic effect, making the combination more effective than each individually.
 The premium ice creams would get the flavouring from the fruit itself.
 So you would see fruit on the label.
 The budget products would have just flavouring or even artificial flavouring.
 The quality of ice cream can vary greatly.
-Usually the higher the fat content, the better the taste.
-You will also notice that the lower priced products have a lower quality.
-The ingredients list goes on and on.
-From chemical flavours and sweeteners to even the lowest permitted amount of milk fats and milk solids.

 Standards for Ice Cream in India

-The standards for ice cream and frozen desserts are prescribed in Sub regulation 2.1.14 and Sub-regulation 2.1.15, respectively, of the Food Safety and Standards (Food Product Standards and Food Additives) Regulations, 2011.
-As per the regulations, frozen dessert shall indicate on the label:
+The standards for ice cream and frozen desserts in India are defined under the Food Safety and Standards (Food Products Standards and Food Additives) Regulations, 2011:

 “Contains ………………. % Milk Fat* Edible Vegetable Oil* and Vegetable Fat* and Vegetable Protein Product” (*strike out whatever is not applicable).”